Vaj (street artist): Queen Victoria statue

 On a Thursday evening in early January 2016, Vaj controversially added legs and pubic hair to the Queen Victoria statue in College Green, Bristol.
 The act took place in daylight hours, with passersby taking pictures of the artist making the addition.
 The addition to the statue was removed within 24 hour of being added.
 A petition was created to urging Vaj to apologize for her work.
 Another petition was created requesting her work be brought back.

-Local artist graffiti artist Gary Locke criticized her work, saying, "Says a lot about Bristol these days [that] a vandal can go about defacing a historical statue in the centre of Bristol in broad daylight and not one bystander tried to stop it or report it.
+Local graffiti artist Gary Locke criticized her work, saying, "Says a lot about Bristol these days [that] a vandal can go about defacing a historical statue in the centre of Bristol in broad daylight and not one bystander tried to stop it or report it.
 Shameful. [...]
 What sort of city are we becoming?"
 Heather McGowan and Myla Lloyd criticized her work compared to Banksy's, saying that it lacked a political message.
-That one needed to go to the artists website to understand the political message was given as evidence for this lack despite Vaj's assertions elsewise.

 Vaj said her intention was not to degenerate national heritage.
 Responding to criticisms of the defacement of the statue, the artist said "If Banksy’s allowed to paint a naked man hanging out a window of a sex clinic, then why can’t Queen Vic be seen in all her glory?"
 She also said, "“A lot of haters out there calling it vandalism.
 It ain’t vandalism.
 It’s a statement.
 Stand tall.
 Stand proud and love the vaj.”
 Vaj told FEMAIL that Bristol lacks female street artists, and the quick removal was an example of sexism.
 She was quoted by the publication Bristol 24/7 as saying of the quick removal, "'Other side of the street from Queen Vic is a Banksy cock, a naked man with his cock out and cos it's a Banksy the council are lovin it."
 She also pointed out that while Banksy's street art was protected, her similar work was criminalized.
+She argued that this was in part due to Banksy's status as a tourist attraction and the financial value his work provides to Bristol City Council.